skymountain/MLSR/README.md

 ## Examples

-The following examples code can be found at `example.mlsr` in the root directory.
+The following examples can also be found at `example.mlsr` in the root directory.

 ### Functions